nokillkenny/rspec-capybara-page-object-example/README.md

 To install Homebrew, in your terminal, run the command

     /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+Type `brew` in your terminal to see if homebrew is installed.
+If it is not a known command, try restarting your terminal and run the command again.

 To check which version of Ruby you have run this command in terminal